parisni/mimic-omop-guidelines/01-introduction.rst

 from MIMICIII to MIMICIII-OMOP with standardized mapping concept is important and was hightly supported by the MIT.
 (4)

-In this article we provide a example of Freely postgreSQL Extract Transform Load (ELT) implementation of electronic health records (EHR) in intensive care unit by transforming the all MIMIC-III database (expected high frequency datas) to OMOP CDM version 5.3 (last version in date).
+In this article we provide an example of Freely postgreSQL Extract Transform Load (ELT) implementation of electronic health records (EHR) in intensive care unit by transforming the all MIMIC-III database (expected high frequency datas) to OMOP CDM version 5.3 (last version in date).
 We’ll expose our methodology and we’ll discuss about modification we want to propose to the omop community.
 We’ll also discuss about potential loss of information links to this ETL.

 This preliminary work is to transform the MIMIC DB into OMOP, and we evaluate